If you asked a hundred experienced trout anglers, most of them would tell you that the best lure for catching trout is a spinner.

 Where to Use Spinners for Trout

-- Shore points and underwater structure
+- shore points and underwater structure

-- The inlets of tributary streams for lakes
+- inlets of tributary streams for lakes

-- Old river channels in reservoirs
+- old river channels in reservoirs

-- Drop off zones along weed flats
+- drop off zones along weed flats

-- Stocking areas
+- stocked trout areas

 Casting Spinners for Trout from a Boat